Introduction to Spanish Grammar

 2. What’s the difference between ser and estar?

-Like por and para, learning the differences between ser and estar can often be challenging for learners of the Spanish language.
+Like por and para, learning the differences between ser and estar can often be challenging when learning Spanish grammar.
 They are both translated into “to be” in English, which makes it trickier to distinguish the differences between them two. ¡Animo, amigos!
 The table below is going to help you better understand when to use ser and when to use estar.

 Ser is used to talk about permanent attributes or identity while estar is used to describe temporary states (conditions) or locations.

 |Descriptions: essential qualities of a person or thing|| Soy alta y morena./ I am tall and dark-skinned.

 |Occupations & hobbies||Ellos son estudiantes./ They are students.|